 According to an analysis of the figures prepared by The Law Society for MPs and peers,3Parliamentary briefing: legal aid deserts, 24 April 2019.

 22m people (37 per cent of the total population) live in local authority areas with no legal aid provider for housing law, and a further 13m live in an area with only one provider.
-Cornwall is an example of an area with only one provider.
+Cornwall is one of the areas with only one provider.
 Legal Action

 highlighted the story of T A Law